In the 17th and 18th century Ameland was extremely wealthy as a result of whaling. Around 1719 the Ameland population got involved with whaling.

 Catching whales used to be a particularly rough business.
 Not all whaling expeditions ended well.

 "Kakebienen" (jaw bones) blue whale

-The jaw bones ("kakebienen") which form the entrance to the Burgemeester Walda School came from a blue whale, caught in the season of the Willem Barendsz (1959/1969).
+The jaw bones ("kakebienen") which form the entrance to the Burgemeester Walda School came from a blue whale, caught during the season of the second Dutch whaling factory ship Willem Barendsz II in the year 1959/1960.
 The length of this extraordinarily large blue whale was 90 feet (27 meter) and its weight was 150 tonnes.
-The Lord C. Gramsbergen, cook-steward at the time on the AM21, brought this blue whale to Ameland.
+The Lord C. Gransbergen, cook-steward at the time on the AM21, brought this blue whale to Ameland.